Participating in a Trial

 for participants who complete PHYOXTM trials (NCT04042402)

-Dicerna’s ongoing open-label three-year extension study for participants who have completed another PHYOXTM study (except PHYOX7)
+Dicerna’s ongoing open-label four-year extension study for participants who have completed another PHYOXTM study (except PHYOX7)

 Siblings of participants in this trial may be enrolled directly into PHYOX3, if eligible

 Residents of the European Union can use EudraCT, a database of ongoing clinical trials in the EU, to access more information about the PHYOXTM trials.